inspiringsource/CS50x-2020/README.md

 Pointers are variables that stores the addresses of other variables.

 Pointers take up to 8 bytes.
 Excluding the variable we are actually pointing at.
-In the below example n variable takes 4 bytes as a value of type int.
+In the below example n variable takes an additional 4 bytes as a value of type int.

 <ins>Example:</ins>
 <table>